Digital camera jargon buster

 Distortion sometimes occurs when you've zoomed right in or right out.
 Straight lines near the edge of the image might look slightly bent.

 An electronic viewfinder (EVF) is essentially a tiny LCD screen.
 You use it just like an optical viewfinder and, on most cameras that feature an EVF, you can easily switch the view between the viewfinder and the large LCD screen on the back of the camera.
-Typically common in compact, bridge and compact system (mirrorless) cameras.
+They are typically common in compact, bridge and compact system (mirrorless) cameras.

 The exposure is the amount of light allowed to fall on to the image sensor in a digital camera, which is determined by the length of time the shutter is open and how wide the lens is allowed to open (aperture).